nietras/nietras.github.io/_posts/2022-09-03-10-tiny-things-in-C-sharp-dotnet-I-wish-were-different.md

 title: 10 Tiny Things in C#/.NET I Wish Were Different
 ---
 In this blog post I look at a few things I wish were different in C# and .NET.
-I consider this an anti-pattern-post in the sense that I actually believe there is an "unsound" obsession in programming circles with counting code lines or characters as exemplified in my own blog post [World's Smallest C# Program (featuring `N`)]({{ site.baseurl }}/2021/10/09/worlds-smallest-csharp-program).
+I consider this an anti-post in the sense that I actually believe there is an unsound obsession in programming circles with counting code lines or characters as exemplified in my own blog post [World's Smallest C# Program (featuring `N`)]({{ site.baseurl }}/2021/10/09/worlds-smallest-csharp-program).

 It's fun but has less relevance to writing good code than *correctness, readability, debuggability, observability and performance*.
 However, when